JazzMaster/LazGFX/README.md

 		Second-
 				Use more efficient Logic methods
-                Like turning off "state tracking" until absolutely required to turn it on Third-
+                Like turning off "state tracking" until absolutely required to turn it on

+		Third-
 				Try another method of implementation like OGL/DirectX vs WinAPI/Xlib

+		Fourth-
+				Your computer is tto slow.
+Try a faster one.

 Ive tried to do the second for you- as best possible.
-Math is not my strong-suit.(GL is riddled w Matrice Math).
+Math is not my strong-suit.(GL is riddled w 3D Matrice Math).

 Try to keep the ports HERE- DO NOT FORK unnecessarily.
 I will be happy to import code.